 - Edit Properties in Table Widgets

-Users can use this field to calculate arithmetic functions such as count, sum, minimum value, maximum value, average.
+Users can use this tab to calculate arithmetic functions such as count, sum, minimum value, maximum value, average, etc..
 Select what to calculate in the drop-down list and choose which function to apply.
 Various functions are available, depending on the type of field selected (number, text, values from a selection list, etc.) To apply these calculated values in a widget, the calculated value must be selected in the Properties tab.
 These values will always appear at the beginning of the drop-down list.

 Setting targets gives you a direct view of the difference between the “objectives” and the “reality”.
-Users can use this function to get a clear idea of the performance of your team/organisation.
+Users can use this function to get a clear idea of the performance of a team, an organization or a strategy.

 Targets are only available for chart widgets.
 Targets require a chart type with an X and Y axis without stacked percentage.